About Tasks

 Because “write claims” counts the total number of claims written by a student, the number of “claims under others’ claims” and “claims under your own claims” will count toward this total.

 • Link to a source in your own claims: This is the number of claims in which students should include sources.
-The source function allows students to cite websites and offline sources such as books and journals in support of their claims, with the option to provide direct quotes.
-Set this task to help ensure students are contributing claims supported by evidence, to encourage them to develop good referencing practices, or just to see where students are getting their ideas.
-We recommend that you don’t require your students to source every claim they write – students will often need to use multiple claims to set up a larger idea, and not all will require evidence.
+The source function allows students to cite websites and offline sources, such as books and journals, to support their claims with the option to provide direct quotes.
+Set this task to help ensure students contribute claims supported by evidence, encourage them to develop good referencing practices, or see where students are getting their ideas.
+We recommend that you don’t require your students to source every claim they write – students will often need multiple claims to set up a more significant idea, and not all will require evidence.

-Once students have completed a set of tasks, you can reset task progress to assign students a new set of tasks.
+Once students have completed a set of tasks, you can reset task progress and assign them a new set.

 note